 Lower Columbia Chapter TROA Scholarship: This provides one year tuition and is limited to students with a direct uniformed services relationship.

-Oregon Chiefs of Police Scholarship: One \$1,000 scholarship is offered each year to students majoring in criminal justice.
+Oregon Chiefs of Police Scholarship: One \$1,000 scholarship is offered each year to second year criminal justice majors.

 Oregon State Sheriffs' Association Scholarships: One \$500 scholarship is offered each year to students majoring in criminal justice.